 If you’d prefer a savings account where you can bank in person at a real branch, then a Chase savings account could be best for you.
 Chase has over 5,100 branches in 33 states, making it one of the most accessible financial institutions in the country.
 Chase also has an easy-to-use website and great mobile app where you can review your balances, initiate transfers and pay bills.
 You can even link your savings account to a checking account and any Chase credit cards you may have.

 Depending on your account balance, you can open either a regular or premier account.
 You need at least $25 to open a regular account and $100 to open a premier account.
 You’ll also need at least $300 in the regular account and $15,000 in the premier account to avoid maintenance fees.
 As a brick-and-mortar bank, Chase does not offer nearly the same interest rate as our other top picks.
-The regular account earns just .01% and you need at least $50,000 to earn at least 0.03% with the relationship account.
+The regular account earns just 0.01% and 0.02% with the relationship account.

 How to Sign Up for a Savings Account